EndlessHosting/website/README.md

-# website
+# Endless Hosting Website

-Repository for our Website
+Repository for our prettified website version.
-# Progress

-You can see the Progress we're making on the `alex` branch.
+For a minified version of our website go to `minified` branch.